lukyans/m4-final-starter/README.md

 The URLockbox is the project where you can create an account and create a list of your favorite URL's

-URLockbox works also works with Rails app Hot Reads.
+URLockbox works also works with Rails app Hot Reads [http://hot-reads-sl.herokuapp.com/].
 Hot Reads will display the most popular/accessed links from URLockbox users by making API calls.

 ## Production website